chriscarrollsmith/github_repo_classifier/README.md

 # Automated GitHub Repository Classifier & Discovery

-This project provides a powerful set of Bash scripts to automate the analysis and classification of GitHub repositories using AI.
-It leverages open-source command-line tools like `repomix`, `llm`, and `gh` to extract repository information, summarize codebases, and apply an LLM-based classification schema.
+This project provides a powerful set of Bash scripts to automate the discovery, analysis, and classification of GitHub repositories using AI.
+It leverages open-source command-line tools like `repomix`, `llm`, and `gh` to search for repositories, extract repository information, summarize codebases, and apply an LLM-based classification schema.

 ## Purpose & Motivation